enigmatized/TurnBMPNegative/README.md

 2.  easiest is from command line by compiling main.scala then running, but this will require user to check requirements(JAVA 11+ and Scala 2.13+)

 ### Option 1.
 Most easily from replit.com
  You can simply go to https://replit.com/@mrgarrettp/Main .
 Then hit play or the green arrow.
 No replit account needed.
 It should be noted though this program was built with Java 11, but replit uses a Java version less 11 for its Scala IDE.
 Therefore some of the code needed to be changed in replit (IE replace JAVA 11 compatible functions with older functions).
+Note the show photo function will not on replit and there will be many warnings during complie time.